jamesbontempo/type-cache/README.md

     value: key value,
     ttl: key ttl,
     added: when the key was added,
-    modified: when the key was modified,
+    modified: when the key value was last modified,
     deleted: when the key was deleted
 }
 ```